rubyhacknight/meetups/README.md

 ## Format

-The meetup is very free-form, the basic structure is:
+The meetup is very free-form, but to be able to know what to expect

 1. Create an issue in this repo if you have a topic you want to hack on and get some people
 2. Create a very short introduction to your topic just so everybody know what it is about